 - 1 pound ground beef or lamb (ground beef = minced beef in UK/Australia)

-- 2 tablespoons tomato puree / paste mixed with about ½ cup/125ml water
+- 2 tablespoons tomato paste mixed with about ½ cup/125ml water (= tomato puree or concentrate in UK)

 - 1 bunch fresh parsley chopped